 Highways – ASCE Grade - D

 Most of us have spent several hours in congested traffic, or cringed after hitting a pot hole.
-Has the experience put you in a foul mood which contributed to saying or doing something you later regret?
+Has the experience ever put you in a foul mood which contributed to saying or doing something you regretted?
 Has the delay prevented you from attending your child's game or spending time with your family?
 These are costs.
 Some are difficult to measure, but the cost of wasted gasoline and added maintenance can be estimated.
 On June 25, 2015 a Washington Post article

 quoted a study that estimated the annual cost of $515 per driver.
 Open the article to see where your state stacks up.

 This does not include added cost caused by lost efficiency in transporting goods to markets.
 The added time and fuel cost must eventually be added into the cost of a good or service.
 It does not include the number of fatalities that poor roadways contribute to.

 How many bridges do you cross in your daily drive?
 If it is 10 or more, there is a good chance that at least one of them is structurally deficient.
 This figure is even higher if you live in states like Pennsylvania or Oklahoma.
 The ARTBA reported that "there are nearly 204 million daily crossings on the 58,495 U.S. structurally deficient bridges in need of repair."

 Ports – ASCE Grade C

 The United States exports 12.6% of its gross domestic product, and according to the World Bank, it imports 15.5% of its gross domestic product.
 Nearly all of our exports and imports travel through our ports.
 It is certain that world trade will continue to grow, yet our ports do not have the capacity to handle the increase.
 The graphs below were copied from the Federal Maritime Commission Bureau of Trade Analysis.
 The expansion of the Panama Canal requires that many ports invest millions of dollars to accommodate the larger ships that will pass through the Canal.
 Port Forum Report